 - Provides an opportunity to give back to the community, affect positive change in education, and make a difference in the lives of local students.

 The Regional Plan is a 5-year framework outlining how business and education will collaborate on regional college and career readiness strategies, assume responsibility for key objectives and implement a sustainable partnership to assure that all students are prepared for success in college, career and life.
+Regional Plan 2.0 is currently being written with the assistance of all key stakeholders.

 - Increase high school graduation, college readiness and college-going rates